Toby Sandeman: Early life

 Born in Hammersmith, London, Sandeman was introduced to athletics from an early age: his family enjoyed the feats of former British sprinter Linford Christie.
 He lived in Barbados from the age of 6 to 15 and returned to England on a rugby scholarship with Downside School.
 He found himself more drawn to athletics competitions, however, and competed at the English Schools' Athletics Championships.
 He failed to pass the first round and, as he advanced through the age groups, victory never came.
 In spite of this, he remained passionate about the sport and a chance training opportunity with childhood hero Christie arose when his mother won a competition.
 After the session, Christie recommended his old coach, Ron Roddan, to Sandeman.
-He trained with Roddan through his teens and competed in the 200 metres at the UK Athletics national championships in 2008.
+He trained with Roddan through his teens and competed in the 200 metres at the 2008 British Athletics Championships.
 A hamstring injury forced him to withdraw but he vowed to his coach that he would return and win the following year.

 Modelling and breakthrough season

 Sandeman's modelling career had blossomed by this point: Trevor Sorbie, a renowned hairdresser, was a family friend and had suggested he try modelling.
 Despite his initial reluctance, Sandeman went on to work for Ralph Lauren, Calvin Klein, and did a Vogue photoshoot with Naomi Campbell.
 This work enabled him to save up enough money to focus on just his athletics career for a whole year.
-He returned to the national championships in 2009 and fulfilled his promise to his coach, beating Marlon Devonish, Christian Malcolm, and then-European leader Jeffrey Lawal-Balogun to take the 200 m national title.
+He returned to the 2009 British Athletics Championships and fulfilled his promise to his coach, beating Marlon Devonish, Christian Malcolm, and then-European leader Jeffrey Lawal-Balogun to take the 200 m national title.
 Having a previous best of a modest 20.96 seconds before the championships, his 20.69 s performance in the final was a surprise victory.

 His winning time was short of the A qualification time for the 2009 World Championships in Athletics, and Christie recommended that he compete at the 2009 European Athletics U23 Championships.
 Sandeman again defied expectation by winning two gold medals at his first major international competition.
 German athlete Aleixo-Platini Menga was the favourite but Sandeman recorded a new personal best of 20.37 to win.
 Not only was this a third of a second faster than his previous best, but it was also the leading time in Europe over the 200 m, earning him qualification for the World Championships.
 On the final day of the competition, he ran the 4×100 metres relay with British team mates Ryan Scott, Rion Pierre and Leevan Yearwood, to take his second gold of the competition.

 He was named in the 2009 World Championships Team GB squad, but had to withdraw due to a lack of fitness and a foot problem.